kartoza/docker-postgis/README.md

 (but it still needs to be Debian based and have PostgreSQL official apt repo).

-For example making Ubuntu 20.04 based build (for better arm64 support)
+For example making Ubuntu 20.04 based build (for better arm64 support) First build the base image using the branch `postgres-base` following instructions from [Kartoza base image builds](https://github.com/kartoza/docker-postgis/tree/postgres-base#alternative-base-distributions-builds)

+And then build the `PostGIS Image` using

 ```
 docker build --build-arg DISTRO=ubuntu --build-arg IMAGE_VERSION=focal --build-arg IMAGE_VARIANT="" -t kartoza/postgis .
 ```